-A Unique Strategy to help Manage IBS: The Low FODMAP diet
+A Unique Strategy to Help Manage IBS:

 Struggling with digestive upset after every meal?
 The Low FODMAP diet may help.